CBlasse/premosa/README.md

 2) Go to the project folder and run: ./Build.sh -p Qt_prefix_path_to_cmake_configurations This step will generate executable programs in the ./bin/ folder.
 It is thereby necessary to add the Qt prefix path for finding the cmake configuration files (e.g. /usr/local/Qt5.6/5.6/clang_64/lib/cmake).

 3) Install the contrast adjustment plugin in Fiji.
-To do so, copy the contrastAdjustment.jar into the plugins folder of your Fiji distribution.
+To do so, copy the contrastAdjustment-26.1.0.jar into the plugins folder of your Fiji distribution.